Today, I’ve chosen a topic that you probably have been a part of if you have trekked with us — our toilets in the mountains and how they evolved.

 The first new system that we tried was catholes

-The poop would decompose naturally, and there was no sight or smell.
+The human waste would decompose naturally, and there was no sight or smell.
 For the number of trekkers back then, this system worked.
 But this system had a drawback.
 Not every campsite had good, soft ground for digging.
 In many places there was only snow and ice.
 And in some only very hard ground.

 Next came our toilet pits